KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. ESLint issues:
    - MMM-VoiceCompanion.js: Line 78, Column 50: 'payload' is defined but never used. (rule: no-unused-vars)
    - MMM-VoiceCompanion.js: Line 78, Column 59: 'sender' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 183, Column 17: 'silenceFrames' is assigned a value but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 190, Column 51: 'stdout' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 299, Column 51: 'stdout' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 190, Column 59: 'stderr' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 299, Column 59: 'stderr' is defined but never used. (rule: no-unused-vars)

 ### [MMM-Volume by Anonym-tsk](https://github.com/Anonym-tsk/MMM-Volume)